 Charges which may be made for information published under this scheme

-A vast amount of information that we publishes can be downloaded from the website free of charge.
+A vast amount of information that we publish can be downloaded from the website free of charge.
 Where a printed copy is requested, the information will normally be supplied free or at a nominal cost to cover printing, photocopying and postage.

 Fee structure for various formats of information provision

 |Photocopying||Colour||A4||50p per sheet|